thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 The most attentives of you will think _"But what if our `phrases` object has inner objects?
 I don't see how `t` handles the nested objects?
 It only transforms the phrase if the type of the phrase is a string, right?"_

 That's a legit question.
-As said in the recap, Polyglot handles nested `phrases` objects.
+As said in the recap, Polyglot handles nested phrases objects.
 Under the hood, It uses the `extend` method to add new phrases to the instance.
 This method processes recursively all the keys in the object passed as an argument and put them at the root level of the internal `phrases` object.
-Each nested key is concatenated with the one that's one level above it using the dot notation.
+Each nested key is concatenated with the one that's one level above it using the dot notation:

 ```js
 var forEach = require('for-each')